Blotch3D/Blotch3D/README.md

 the scaling, position, rotation, etc. of a matrix.

-When you change anything about a sprite's matrix, you also change it for the child sprites, if any.
+When you change anything about a sprite's matrix, you also change it for its child sprites, if any.
 That is, subsprites reside in the parent sprite's coordinate system.
 For example, if a child sprite's matrix scales it by 3, and its parent sprite's matrix scales by 4, then the child sprite will be scaled by 12 in world space.
 Likewise, rotation,